SSWConsulting/SSW.Rules.Content/rules/do-you-use-gravatar-for-your-profile-pictures/rule.md

 But Gravatar is blocked by Great Firewall of China (GFW), and clients from China can't access their profile photos successfully without a VPN.
 There is an alternative option for Chinese users which is [Cravatar](https://cravatar.cn/).

-Your Gravatar is an image that follows you from site to site appearing beside your name when you do things like comment or post on a blog.
+Your Gravatar or Cravatar is an image that follows you from site to site appearing beside your name when you do things like comment or post on a blog.

 <!--endintro-->